 The fresh markets in China sell affordable grocery and are essential for the economic growth and livelihood of millions of people.
-The total value of grocery sold via fresh markets exceeded RMB3.0 trillion in 2020.
-Further to its role as a valuable source of fresh produce for people's daily consumption, fresh markets also carry huge value by providing essential social interaction for community residents.
+The total value of grocery sold via fresh markets exceeded RMB3.0 trillion in 2020, and fresh markets accounted for approximately 56% of all fresh produce markets in China in 2020.
+In addition to being a valuable source of fresh produce for people's daily consumption, fresh markets also carry huge value by providing essential social interaction for community residents.
 In addition, the fresh markets play a vital role in offering job opportunities for migrants from rural areas to cities to alleviate poverty and benefits the entire society.